paulzay/paulzay/README.md

 My areas of interest are:

 - Full Stack Web Development
-- Mobile Development with Flutter & Kotlin
+- Mobile Development with Flutter

 **Languages I use**